Kan Kobayashi

-Kan Kobayashi (小林 幹, Kobayashi Kan) is a Japanese professional footballer who plays as a central-midfielder or left-winger for Singapore Premier League club Young Lions.
+Kan Kobayashi (小林 幹, Kobayashi Kan) is a Japanese professional footballer who plays as a central-midfielder or left-winger for Singapore Premier League club Chuncheon.

 Kan played for the FC Tokyo U-23 and most recently Albirex Niigata (S) FC in the Singapore Premier League, where he won the 2022 Singapore Premier League and helping the club win its 5th title.

 Club career

 FC Tokyo U-23

 Kan started his senior career playing with FC Tokyo U-23 in 2017 which plays in the J3 League.
 He ended the season with 4 goals in 22 appearances.

 Albirex Niigata

 Kan joined Singapore Premier League side Albirex Niigata on a free transfer from his university.
 He ended the season with 33 appearances for the side along with 5 goals scored.

 Young Lions

 Kan joined the developmental side on a free transfer from Albirex Niigata (S) as part of the Young Lions' new plan.
 He is joined by Jun Kobayashi who together become the first foreigners to play for the Young Lions since 2016.
 On 8 April 2023, Kan scored his first goal for the club against Balestier Khalsa.